MNAC Museum. © TTstudio/stock.adobe.com

 Opening hours and free entrance

 Most Barcelona museums open between 9.00 or 10.00 hours and close 18:30-20.00 hours, depending on the season.
-Almost all the museums in Barcelona close on Mondays although be sure to check out before you go visit.
+Almost all the museums in Barcelona close on Mondays so be sure to check out before you go visit.
 All museums close on December 25th, January 1st and January 6th.

 Usually, people under the age of 18 can enter for free to the Barcelona museums (check for each museum individually), and people between 18 and 25 years old pay a reduced entrance.